xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

   ps.close()
 }
 ```
-Used to better handle the exception errors.
-Can be used to return some other value besides null, in this case, perhaps zero or some other meaningless number.
 ### deceralation of public, private and default types in python?
 ### Changing file permissions in Shell Scripting?
 ### What is DML and DDL?